My Crape Myrtle Looks Dead

 My Crape Myrtle Looks Dead.
 Should I Worry?

-What Should I Do If Your Crape Myrtle Has Died?
+What Should You Do If Your Crape Myrtle Has Died?

 What Should I Replace My Crape Myrtle With?

-The second issue is what to replace the Crape Myrtle with?
-Another Crape Myrtle?
-A different plant?
+The last decision will be what to replace the Crape Myrtle with?

 If you decide to stay with a Crape Myrtle, use a variety that was developed here in the mid-Atlantic region at the National Arboretum.
 These are varieties with Native American names.
 Varieties such as Tuscarora (pink), Natchez (white) and Muskogee (purple) are among the favorites.
 Even selecting the locally developed varieties does not guarantee that there will not be winter death in very cold seasons, but they are a safer bet.